mmehr1988/psychic-rotary-phone/README.md

 1. Font-size [px vs. %] - In CSS, I changed the way the styling for font-size was being utilized.
 Instead of specifying a px for each, I placed the font size = 16px in the body and updated to use % in relation to the 16px.
 This should make future updates easier.

 2. color: #ffffff - Since the theme of the document was to show all writing in white color, I also placed this in the body to target all except: <a> links & `<footer>`.

+3. Normalize CSS - I added normalize css file as I've read it renders all elements more consistently across browsers.